hollobit/All-About-the-GAN/README.md

 You can also check out the same data in a tabular format with functionality to filter by year or do a quick search by title [here](https://github.com/hollobit/All-About-the-GAN/blob/master/AllGAN-r2.tsv).

 Contributions are welcome.
 Please contact me at hollobit@etri.re.kr or send a pull request.
-You can have to add links through pull requests or create an issue to let me know something I missed or to start a discussion.
+You can have to add links through pull requests or create an issue which something I missed or need to start a discussion.

 ----